 Health Concerns

-- Does the child have any medical conditions? - Will I need training regarding how to care for these conditions? - Does the child have any allergies? - Is the child on any medications?
-If yes, what? - Are there any special dietary concerns? - Are there any medical records?
-If not, who can the pediatrician contact to get such records? - Does the child have a Medical Card?
+- Does the child have any medical conditions? - Will I need training regarding how to care for these conditions? - Does the child have any allergies or special dietary needs? - Is the child on any medications?
+If yes, what?

 Education Needs